Human learning is an understudied but promising lever for boosting human--AI synergy: Main

-To investigate the extent to which human learning and feedback are recognized in the literature on human--AI synergy, we coded and re-analyzed the studies reviewed by Vaccaro et al. \cite{vaccaro_when_2024}, quantifying design factors likely to benefit or hinder human learning (e.g., provision of feedback or practice trials; coded separately for each experimental condition, see SI Extended Methods for a full list of codes and descriptive statistics).
-Across all studies reviewed, participants typically took part in a single session with no practice trials and a median of 30 trials in the main task.
-In most cases, no outcome feedback was provided.
-Thus, the typical study in the review lacks design features known to facilitate human learning and decision making.
-Focusing on the 10 (14\%) of 74 studies that included experimental conditions with outcome feedback (see SI Extended Methods for details), only three studied how humans' use of AI assistance evolved across trials; the rest reported average performance across trials.
+To investigate the extent to which human learning is recognized in the literature on synergy, we re-analyzed the studies reviewed by Vaccaro et al. \cite{vaccaro_when_2024}, quantifying design factors likely to benefit or hinder learning (e.g., provision of feedback or practice trials; coded separately for each experimental condition, see SI Extended Methods).
+The typical study involved a single session with no practice trials, a median of 30 main-task trials and no outcome feedback---lacking features known to facilitate learning.
+Focusing on the 10 (14\%) of 74 studies that included experimental conditions with outcome feedback (providing 98 (26\%) of 370 effect sizes, see SI Extended Methods for details), only three studied how humans' use of AI assistance evolved across trials; the rest reported average performance across trials, potentially masking how humans adapt to the task based on feedback.
 None of the studies experimentally varied whether outcome feedback was provided or not.

-To test whether outcome feedback---especially when combined with AI explanations, which may guide humans' attention during learning---fosters human--AI synergy, we ran a series of robust Bayesian meta-regressions \cite{bartos_robust_2025-1} modeling human--AI synergy depending on whether outcome feedback and AI explanations were provided (see SI Extended Methods for details).
-We adopt Vaccaro's et al. \cite{vaccaro_when_2024} approach to quantify human--AI synergy using Hedge's $g$ effect size to measure the standardized difference in performance between the human--AI combination and whichever of humans or AI alone performed better.
-That is, positive (negative) estimates indicate that the human-AI combination performed better (worse) than either humans or AI alone.
+To test whether outcome feedback---especially with AI explanations---fosters human--AI synergy, we ran robust Bayesian meta-regressions \cite{bartos_robust_2025} modeling synergy depending on whether outcome feedback and AI explanations were provided (see SI Extended Methods).
+We adopt Vaccaro's et al. \cite{vaccaro_when_2024} approach to quantify synergy using Hedge's $g$ effect size to measure the standardized difference in performance between the human--AI combination and whichever performed better alone.
+That is, positive (negative) estimates indicate that the human--AI combination performed better (worse) than either humans or AI alone.
+Comparing studies with (98 effect sizes) and without feedback (272) (Fig. \ref{fig:results}D), provided tentative evidence that studies with feedback reported higher synergy ($BF_{inclusion}$ = 2.36).
+In studies without feedback, synergy tended to be negative (Hedges' $g = -0.17$, 95$\%$ credible intervals [CI] $-0.37$ to 0.00, $BF_{inclusion}$ = 1.4) while in studies with feedback positive ($g = 0.12$, 95$\%$ CI $-0.28$ to 0.34, $BF_{inclusion}$ = 0.92).
+While neither estimate was credibly different from zero, there was tentative evidence that synergy was higher in studies with than without feedback (condition contrast: $g = 0.34$; 95$\%$ CI $-0.01$ to 0.69, posterior probability of [a positive] direction (PD) = 84$\%$).